Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 (fill in here )

->The class structure is designed to allow easy maintenance and the addition of new features, following the best OO practices.
+>The class structure was designed to allow easy maintenance and the addition of new features, following the best OO practices.

 ## +